 After you’re done exploring Gastown, head a few blocks over to the Vancouver Lookout Tower (you know the tall thing that looks like the Space Needle’s twin?)

 It has a 360-degree aerial view of the city and BOY can you see everything!
-You can easily spot the Lion’s Gate Bridge in Stanley Park and *almost* see the Capilano Suspension Bridge somewhere in the trees.
+You can easily spot the Lions Gate Bridge in Stanley Park and *almost* see the Capilano Suspension Bridge somewhere in the trees.
 You can see all of Downtown and for miles beyond and even to the Grouse Mountain and the North Shore Mountains.

 When you buy a ticket, you can enter the tower twice to see it in the day and nighttime.
 If you are following this itinerary during the summer, hold onto your ticket and come back after dinner to see the city at night, too!